Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Limitations of Balance and Primal-dual for Stochastic Usage Durations

 \end{eg}

 \textbf{Comparing Balance with \dpg:} Balance will match to the resource with highest fraction of remaining capacity.
-So it matches the first $n$ arrivals (half of the first burst) to resource 1.
-W.h.p., nearly $n/2$ unit of resource 1 return by time 2 and the rest never return.
-W.h.p., Balance matches most of $n$ the arrivals $\{2,\cdots,2n\}$ to resource 2 and thus, can only match half of the final burst of $n$ arrivals at time $2n+2$.
+So it matches the first $n$ arrivals $t\in[n]$ (half of the first burst), to resource 1.
+With high probability (w.h.p.), nearly $n/2$ units of resource 1 return by time 2 and the rest never return.
+W.h.p., Balance matches most of $n$ the arrivals $t\in[2n]\backslash[n]$ occurring between time $2$ and $2n$ to resource 2 and thus, can only match half of the final burst of $n$ arrivals $t\in[3n]\backslash[2n]$ at time $2n+2$.
 Balance fails to recognize that due to reusability the $n/2$ remaining units of resource 1 could all be matched to the second set of $n$ arrivals and, in this way, the ``effective" remaining capacity of resource 1 is $n$.

 Consider the decisions of \dpg\ in this instance. \dpg\ coincides with Balance over the first $2n$ arrivals.
 After the first burst, w.h.p., the highest available unit of resource 1 in \dpg\ is no lower than $n-O(\log n)$.
 In fact, w.h.p., \dpg\ manages to match a constant fraction ($\sim 1/3$) of the $n$ spread out arrivals to resource 1, successfully gauging ``effective" inventory of the resource.
+Overall, \dpg\ matches $\sim n/6$ more arrivals than Balance.
 In general, the metric $z_i(t)$ is very sensitive to reusability, i.e., it tends to have a high value when arrivals are spaced out and units return ``frequently enough", and when this is not the case it acts closer to Balance and protects resources with low inventory.

-\textbf{What about fluid reusability?} Does the framework of turning adaptive algorithms into non-adaptive ones by means of using a fluid guide (see Section \ref{sec:matching}), addresses the above issue with Balance?
-Notice that even when we consider the fluid versions of usage distributions in Example \ref{passivity}, the actions of Balance do not change.
+\textbf{What about fluid reusability?} Does the framework of turning realization dependent algorithms into realization independent ones by means of using a fluid guide (see Section \ref{sec:matching}), addresses the above issue with Balance?
+Notice that even when we consider the fluid versions of usage distributions in Example \ref{passivity}, the actions of Balance do not change. { In fact, by modifying Example \ref{passivity}, we establish an upper bound of 0.626 on the competitive ratio of Balance.

-\textbf{Challenges with primal-dual analysis:} From an analysis standpoint, it has previously been observed that using the primal-dual framework of \cite{devanur} and \cite{buchbind}, a cardinal technique of analysis in case of non-reusable resources, presents non-trivial challenges and typical dual fitting arguments do not seem to work \citep{RST18,reuse,feng}.
-Let us see a concrete demonstration through Example \ref{passivity}.
-Consider the following linear program.